Charles Cardell: Encounters with other Witches

 Cardell was initially friendly with Gerald Gardner and his Bricket Wood coven.
 Cardell fell out with Gardner in 1958, citing Gardner's excessive publicity-seeking as the reason.
-Shortly after Gardner's death in 1964, Cardell published a pamphlet under the pseudonym of Rex Nemorensis, entitled "Witch", in which he insulted both Gardner and Doreen Valiente, and included sections from the Gardnerian Book of Shadows, which he may been given by Gardner when the two had been friendly or may have come to him through a woman he had introduced into Gardner's circle named Olwen Greene.
+Shortly after Gardner's death in 1964, Cardell published a pamphlet under the pseudonym of Rex Nemorensis, entitled "Witch", in which he insulted both Gardner and Doreen Valiente, and included sections from the Gardnerian Book of Shadows, which he may have been given by Gardner when the two had been friendly or may have come to him through a woman he had introduced into Gardner's circle named Olwen Greene.

 In 1958 he published an article entitled "The Craft of the Wiccens" in Light magazine, in which he advertised for all genuine practitioners of the religion to get in touch.
 One such person to respond was Doreen Valiente, and she got in touch with the Cardell couple.
 They claimed that their mother had been a witch and that she had left them her athame and her witches' bracelet.
 Valiente believed that the bracelet was similar to those used in Gardnerian Wicca, and she informed Dafo that "they are not the same as ours, but bear sufficient resemblance to be worthy of our attention".
 Valiente later met them in his London consulting rooms, and she said that: